Pokai Docs

 To build on this example:

-1. Better hand evaluation — use the hole cards + community cards to assess hand strength
+1. Better hand evaluation — use hole cards + community cards to assess hand strength

 2. Position awareness — play tighter from early position, looser from the button